justAWanderKid/11-Elevator-OpenZeppelin-Ethernaut-Challenge/README.md

     }
 ```

-Attacker Can Use Similar Contract Like This In Order to Go Top Of the Building Successfully:
+Attacker Can Use Similar Contract Like This In Order to Go Top Of the Building Successfully: (lets say the Last Floor of the Building is `10`)

 ```javascript
     contract Building is IBuilding {